Oliver & Company (soundtrack): Production

+Katzenberg wanted to recruit a team of singer-songwriters to provide a song, which included Billy Joel, Barry Manilow, and Huey Lewis.
+Disney's former senior vice president for feature animation Peter Schneider felt Katzenberg's idea was a wrong way to approach a musical.
+According to Schneider, The Little Mermaid (1989), which was concurrently in development, was the right approach as the film needed "a unifying score and lyrics."

 The soundtrack of Oliver & Company had multiple producers, with each song written with a different composer and producer, and a different arrangement date.
 Various songwriters submitted songs in a range of musical styles, but many of them did not fit with the film's premise.
+Billy Joel and Bette Midler, who voiced Dodger and Georgette respectively, performed their characters' songs, "Why Should I Worry?" and "Perfect Isn't Easy".
+The instrumental score tracks were composed by J. A. C. Redford, under the supervision of Carole Childs.
+Redford was hired to compose the score because of his previous collaboration with Disney music executive Chris Montan on the television series St. Elsewhere.

 Dodger's song "Why Should I Worry?" was the first song written for the film.
 It was originally written as dialogue, but Scribner suggested the songwriters, "Forget where we're going to take this music, or the fact that it will be on an album.
 I don't care if it's released as a single or not.
 Write for the picture, write for character."
 Billy Joel was initially approached to write a song, but he decided he would "rather act in the movie."
 Joel agreed to sing the song despite the song not written by himself.
 It was the first song sung by Joel that he did not write.

 A gospel and blues musical number was intended to open the film, but it was considered "too dark".
-At his suggestion of his friend David Geffen, Katzenberg brought in lyricist Howard Ashman, who co-wrote the song "Once Upon a Time in New York City" with Barry Mann.
+At his suggestion of his friend David Geffen, Katzenberg brought in lyricist Howard Ashman, who co-wrote the song "Once Upon a Time in New York City" with Barry Manilow.
 Tina Turner was also intended to sing the opening number.
 "It's a Jungle Out There", written by Herbie Hancock, had Jenny playing with Oliver while playing a record with a "jungle rhythm", causing the setting to transition from Jenny's bedroom to an imagination taking place in a jungle.
 The song was meant to be used in the film, but it was discarded after the story was revised.

-Katzenberg wanted to recruit a team of singer-songwriters to provide a song, which included Billy Joel, Barry Manilow, and Huey Lewis.
-Disney's former senior vice president for feature animation Peter Schneider felt Katzenberg's idea was a wrong way to approach a musical.
-According to Schneider, The Little Mermaid (1989), which was concurrently in development, was the right approach as the film needed "a unifying score and lyrics."
-Billy Joel and Bette Midler, who voiced Dodger and Georgette respectively, also performed their characters' songs, "Why Should I Worry?" and "Perfect Isn't Easy".
-The instrumental score tracks were composed by J. A. C. Redford, under the supervision of Carole Childs.
-Redford was hired to compose the score because of his previous collaboration with Disney music executive Chris Montan on the television series St. Elsewhere.

 Release

-The soundtrack was first released on November 11, 1988 by Walt Disney Records.
-It was the first soundtrack album release under the Walt Disney Records label.
+The soundtrack was first released on November 11, 1988, by Walt Disney Records.
+It was the first soundtrack album released on Walt Disney Records after its name change from Disneyland/Vista Records and Tapes.
 No songs were released as singles due to contractual agreements.
 However, "Why Should I Worry?" did receive radio airplay in Philadelphia.
 The soundtrack was re-released on February 29, 1996.